dcdunkan/pastebin-bot/README.md

 * `LOG_CHANNEL` : To log user actions, provide a chat ID, or channel ID where the bot is an admin.
 * `FIREBASE` : Set to true if you want to log users in firebase' realtime database.
 You have to set the other required parameters to activate this features completely.
   **Required Parameters for firebase feature.**
   * `FB_APIKEY` : ONLY NEEDED IF `FIREBASE` IS SET TO TRUE.
 Get this value while creating a firebase app.
-As
-  * `FB_FB_AUTHDOMAIN` : ONLY NEEDED IF `FIREBASE` IS SET TO TRUE.
+  * `FB_AUTHDOMAIN` : ONLY NEEDED IF `FIREBASE` IS SET TO TRUE.
 Get this value while creating a firebase app.
   * `FB_DATABASEURL` : ONLY NEEDED IF `FIREBASE` IS SET TO TRUE.
 Get this value while creating a firebase app.
   * `FB_PROJECTID` : ONLY NEEDED IF `FIREBASE` IS SET TO TRUE.
 Get this value while creating a firebase app.
   * `FB_STORAGEBUCKET` : ONLY NEEDED IF `FIREBASE` IS SET TO TRUE.
 Get this value while creating a firebase app.